hampusn/jquery-auto-ajax/README.md

   });
 ```

+> **Warning!** Refreshing the instance inside a callback attached to the same instance will result in an infinite loop of ajax requests.

 Removal of plugin is done through the `destroy` command.
 This will remove attributes, events and custom data attached by this plugin.
 If you handle events or data that needs to be cleaned, do so before using this command.

 ```js